wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     (2) A person commits an offence who, without reasonable excuse, refuses or fails to comply with any requirement of an inspector under subsection (1)(b).

-    (3) A person who commits an offence against subsection (2) is liable on summary conviction,---
+    (3) A person who commits an offence against subsection (2) is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $5,000; or